 Scottish Word: Foutie.

 “I say – that was a wee bit foutie was it no? – He wuz my loon an I wiz up fur it.”
-Translated: foutie: mean, despicable, underhand, shabby.
+Translate: foutie: mean, despicable, underhand, shabby.
 “I say – that was a little … Continue reading Foutie. →

 armour, battle, battlefield, blood, Death, fog, knife, knives, soldier, sword, swords Scottish Word: Roond.

 “They’re awa wi ma roond table.
 And it’s no funny.”
-Translated: roond: round.
+Translate: roond: round.
 “They have run away with my round table.
 And We do not consider it funny.”
 DONATE HERE – ‘In support of Comic Relief, … Continue reading Roond. →

 Scottish Word: Pouder.

 “It’s shivs only frae noo on captain, we’re oot o pouder.”
-Translated: pouder: powder.
+Translate: pouder: powder.
 “It’s blades only from now on captain, we have run out of gun powder.”
 The Scottish Word: pouder with its definition and … Continue reading Pouder. →

 Scottish Word: Claes.

 “Tak that ye dossinit bamstick ye!”
-Translated: bamstick: idiot fool.
+Translate: bamstick: idiot fool.
 “Take that you numb brained idiot you!”
 The Scottish Word: bamstick with its definition and its meaning illustrated and captioned with the word used in context … Continue reading Bamstick. →